motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 Configure Buildroot
 -------------------

-The raspberrypi_defconfig configuration is a minimal configuration with all that is required to bring the Raspberry Pi up.
-You should base your work on this defconfig:
+There are two RaspberryPi defconfig files in Buildroot, one for each major variant, which you should base your work on:

+For models A, B, A+ or B+:

   $ make raspberrypi_defconfig

-Alternatively, if you want to test support for the Device Tree:

-  $ make raspberrypi_dt_defconfig

-For Raspberry Pi 2 use a different defconfig:
+And for model 2 B:

   $ make raspberrypi2_defconfig